upbound/docs/content/spaces/observability.md

 {{< /hint >}}

 Upbound offers a built-in feature to help you collect and export logs, metrics, and traces for everything running in a Space.
-Upbound's feature an integrated observability pipeline built on the [OpenTelemetry](https://opentelemetry.io/) project.
+Upbound provides an integrated observability pipeline built on the [OpenTelemetry](https://opentelemetry.io/) project.

-[OpenTelemetry Collectors](https://opentelemetry.io/docs/collector/) are deployed to collect, process, and expose telemetry data in Spaces.
-Upbound deploys a central collector at the Space-level along with collectors per control plane.
-By default, all collectors belonging to control planes pass their telemetry data to the Spaces collector.
+The pipeline deploys [OpenTelemetry Collectors](https://opentelemetry.io/docs/collector/) to collect, process, and expose telemetry data in Spaces.
+Upbound deploys a central collector at the Space-level and collectors per control plane.
+Control plane collectors pass their telemetry data to the Spaces collector by default.

 ## Usage

-Configuration of the pipeline is done at installation time.
-In addition to enabling the feature, you have the ability to configure:
+When you install a Space, you can configure the pipeline and related options.
+You can configure:

 * which exporter is used
 * an `API Key` to enable a Space to write to the designated exporter.